 - The World Health Organization declared the COVID-19 outbreak a pandemic.

-- California Gov. Gavin Newsom issued a statewide “stay at home” order starting March 20 evening.
+- California Gov. Gavin Newsom issued a statewide “stay at home” order starting the evening of March 20.
 The Bay Area, including the city of Berkeley, issued a “shelter in place” order.
 The statewide order currently has no end.

 - The city of Berkeley announced its first case of COVID-19 on March 3.
-As of press time, there are 93 confirmed cases in the city and there has been one death.
+As of press time, there are 449 confirmed cases in the city and there have been four deaths.

-- Berkeley City College has also canceled in-person classes.
-Berkeley Unified School District, or BUSD, has canceled in-person classes through the end of the school year.
-BUSD has not made final decisions for fall, as of press time.
+- Berkeley City College also canceled in-person classes.
+Berkeley Unified School District, or BUSD, canceled in-person classes through the end of the school year.
+BUSD will operate remotely in fall.

 - All Cal Athletics and Pac-12 competitions have been canceled.
 Rec Sports has also closed all operations.

-- Berkeley Summer Abroad 2020 programs have been suspended, as well as most Berkeley Global Internship programs.
-UC Education Abroad Programs for fall 2020 have also been cancelled.
+- Berkeley Summer Abroad 2020 programs were suspended, as were most Berkeley Global Internships.
+The UC Education Abroad Program’s fall 2020 programming has also been canceled.

 - Newsom declared a state of emergency and announced health guidelines.